More topics on this page

 General Emotional Changes Adolescents Experience

 Healthy emotional development is marked by a gradually increasing ability to perceive, assess, and manage emotions.
 This is a biological process driven by physical and cognitive changes and heavily influenced by context and environment.
-During adolescence young people generally become more aware of their own feelings and the feelings of others, but these perceptions may still be tenuous.
+During adolescence young people become more aware of their own feelings and the feelings of others, but these perceptions may still be tenuous.
 Adults sometimes expect adolescents to keep their emotions from interfering with performance in school, work, and other activities, but doing so may be challenging in a complex environment.
 Some adolescents may be excited to take on new challenges as they become more independent, whereas others may need more support to build their confidence.
 The process of emotional development gives adolescents the opportunity to build skills, discover unique qualities, and develop strengths for optimal health.

 Factors that affect how well adolescents navigate this process include: